o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/player-account-storing-player-data.md

   account data. '
 title: Storing Data Associated with a Player Account
 ---
-# Storing Data Associated with a Player Account<a name="cloud-canvas-cloud-gem-player-account-storing-player-data"></a>
+# Storing Data Associated with a Player Account {#cloud-canvas-cloud-gem-player-account-storing-player-data}

 Each player account has a randomly generated account ID\.
 When you store data associated with a player, use this ID instead of the identifiers provided by the Amazon Cognito user and identity pools\.
 You should do this for the following reasons:
 + Lumberyard uses the `PlayerAccounts` table defined in the `dev\Gems\CloudGemPlayerAccount\AWS\resource-template.json` file to map account IDs to Amazon Cognito IDs\.
 By associating a player's data with the account ID, you can move all of the player's data from one identity to another by simply updating the mapping\.